-- A description of how project results will be disseminated/transferred to the aquaculture industry and aquaculture stakeholders in general, including underserved and underrepresented groups and communities - A description of how Sea Grant extension personnel will be involved in the outreach and technology transfer plan

-5. Overall qualifications of applicants and project costs

-Maximum Points: 15
+- A description of how project results will be disseminated/transferred to the aquaculture community and the general public, including underserved groups and communities - A description of how Sea Grant extension personnel will be involved in the outreach and technology transfer plan - 5.
+Overall qualifications of applicants and project costs Maximum Points: 15

 This criterion ascertains whether the applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project, and also evaluates the budget to determine if it is realistic and commensurate with the project needs and time frame.
+Applications involving multiple Sea Grant programs within a given region are strongly preferred.